 A person employed in a position of intermittent or limited duration not to exceed one year, a seasonal position, or in a position working less than seventeen and one-half hours per week, or less than five months per year, if hired before August 1, 2003, or less than twenty hours per week or less than 20 weeks per year if hired on or after August 1, 2003.

-2.2.1 A seasonal position is one in which a person works less than eight months per year during an institutionally designated "season," such as the agricultural growing season.
+2.2.1 A seasonal position is one in which a person works 6 months or less per year during an institutionally designated "season," such as the agricultural growing season.
 A seasonal employee must be terminated at the end of the institutionally recognized season, but may be rehired for a future season although there is no guarantee of re-employment.

 OVERTIME ELIGIBILITY STATUS